pmelchior/proxmin/README.md

  For the latest development version, clone this repository and execute `python setup.py install`.

 The code works on python>2.7 and requires numpy and scipy.
+It is fully compatible with gradient computation by `autograd`.

 ## Approach